 A strong African showing

-The prize drew a record 7,806 entries this year from across the Commonwealth, and 25 were shortlisted.
+The prize drew a record 7,806 entries this year from across the Commonwealth, with 7 shortlisted in the Africa region.

 Seven of those shortlisted writers came from Africa, a striking share that points to the depth of talent on the continent.